kliment/Printrun/README.md

 ## Linux
 ### Ubuntu/Debian

 You can install Printrun from official packages.
-Install the whole package using
+Install the whole package
+using:

 ```
 sudo apt update